Keen-Sheen/XRPL/XRP_Ledger_connection/README.md

 ## Query the XRPL

-I queried details about the generated account from the XRP Ledger, but you can use the values in the wallet instance to prepare, sign, and submit transactions with xrpl-py.
-You can query the XRP Ledger to get information about a specific account, a specific transaction, the state of a current or a historical ledger, and the XRP Ledger's decentralized exchange.
+ Query details about the generated account from the XRP Ledger, but you can use the values in the wallet instance to prepare, sign, and submit transactions with xrpl-py.
+You can also query the XRP Ledger to get information about a specific account, a specific transaction, the state of a current or a historical ledger, and the XRP Ledger's decentralized exchange.
 You have to make these queries, among other reasons, to look up account info to follow best practices for reliable transaction submission.

 ![XRPL Query](xrpl_ledger_updates.png)